 - The offense violated the United States Code

 The penalties for federal crimes normally carry a much harsher sentence than state crimes.
-This is because federal judges have much less discretion than Texas judges when it comes to sentencing decisions.
+This is because federal judges have far less discretion than Texas judges when it comes to sentencing decisions.
 Depending on the crime, you could spend up to life in federal prison and be forced to pay millions of dollars in fines.

-According to a report from the United States Sentencing Commission, drug crimes are the most common type of federal cases.
+According to a report from the United States Sentencing Commission, drug crimes are the most common type of federal case.
 The report states that 21,387 drug cases were reported in 2016.
 Of those cases, 89.9% of them were drug trafficking offenses.

 Drug trafficking is defined as knowingly dispensing, distributing, manufacturing, or possessing with the intent to distribute or manufacture a controlled substance.
-In some cases, possession of larges amounts of certain drugs can result in trafficking charges.
+In some cases, possession of large amounts of certain drugs can result in trafficking charges.

 Controlled substances commonly involved in drug trafficking include methamphetamine, marijuana, heroin, and cocaine.
 The penalties you face for the crime will depend on the substance and its amount.
 If convicted, you could spend anywhere from five years to life in federal prison and be required to pay fines that can range from $100,000 to $75 million.

 Child pornography is another crime that is commonly prosecuted on the federal level.
 The offense is defined as visual imagery that depicts children under 18 in sexual situations for sexual stimulation.
-This can include photos, video, drawings, and computer-generated images.
+This can include photos, videos, drawings, and computer-generated images.